howardginsburg/APIMSwaggerFix/readme.md

 # Azure Swagger File Fix

-Azure API Management current does not support swagger files that use 'hostTemplate' and the swagger will be imported incorrectly.
+Azure API Management current does not support swagger files that use 'x-ms-parameterized-host' and the swagger will be imported incorrectly.
 The pupose of this repo is to provide a simple script that will update the swagger file.

 For this sample, we are using the Azure AI Search swagger file.
 The original swagger file can be found [here](https://raw.githubusercontent.com/Azure/azure-rest-api-specs/master/specification/search/data-plane/Azure.Search/stable/2023-11-01/searchindex.json).